Course Title: Specify sound systems

 Please note: While your teacher will cover all the material in this schedule, the weekly order is subject to change depending on class needs and availability of speakers and resources.

+Course Introduction and Assessment Installation Overview.
 Interpreting a Brief, Clients and the Tender process.
-Review of local projects.
+Review of local projects

 You are advised to look at the course Blackboard site for ongoing updated information.